icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

             1d or 2d.
 Which
             accelerator would you choose for the highest throughput?

         ```{hint}
          We are just asking for a Resource Bound analysis here.

-         How many copies of the each of design fit in the resources  available on user shell available on the F1?
+         In the F1 instance, our HLS logic gets implemented inside a "shell".
+The shell consumes about 20% of the FPGA resources, and that includes the PCIe Gen3 X16, DMA engine, DRAM controller interface, ChipScope (Virtual JTAG) and other health monitoring and image loading logic.
+The rest 80% of the resources is available for the HLS code you write.

+         How many copies of the each design can you fit in the resources available in F1 shell?
 What throughput does each design achieve?
         ```